Program Duration and Size

 Second and subsequent year Fellows activities.

-In the second year the focus for our Fellows changes from clinical activities to research.
-Fellows reduce weekly half-day ambulatory clinics from two to one, reduce the frequency of their VA clinics from monthly to six-weekly, and spend only limited time on the consult service (usually 4-6 weeks), limited to covering first year Fellows on vacation and supporting first year Fellows in their first month.
-In the third year Fellows are appointed to the faculty as Fellow/Lecturers and are responsible for their own ambulatory clinic one day / week but do not have other clinical responsibilities.
+Research track: In the second year the focus for Fellows changes from clinical activities to research.
+Fellows reduce weekly half-day ambulatory clinics from two to one, reduce the frequency of their VA clinics from monthly to six-weekly, and spend only limited time on the consult service (usually 2-6 weeks), as required to cover first year Fellows on vacation.
+Fellows who choose to stay for a 3rd year are appointed to the faculty as Fellow/Lecturers and are responsible for their own ambulatory clinic one day / week but do not have other clinical responsibilities.

-Rheumatology faculty are familiar with other rheumatic-disease related research on campus through close active collaborations, inter-disciplinary graduate education programs, and the support we provide to a large number of other investigators through our NIH Rheumatic Diseases Core Center grant.
+Rheumatology faculty are familiar with other rheumatic-disease related research on campus through close active collaborations and inter-disciplinary graduate education programs.
 We can and do assist Fellows find research mentors in other academic units if they wish.
 We recommend that potential applicants interested in the scope of available research opportunities access websites such as:

 The University of Michigan Howard Hughes Medical Institute